Mediterranean Gull

 Location: Camber, East Suusex

-Mediterranean Gulls are mainly found along the east and south coasts of England and most of the breeding population nest within Black-headed Gull colonies at coastal wetlands.
-They are more widespread in winter with some beaches in Norfolk and Kent attracting more than a hundred birds and they can also be found inland in small numbers wherever Black-headed and Common Gulls gather (especially in roosts on reservoirs).
+The Mediterranean Gull was a very rare UK bird until the 1950s but it is now widespread in winter and breeding in ever increasing numbers.
+It is mainly found along the east and south coasts of England and most of the breeding population nest within Black-headed Gull colonies at coastal wetlands.
+It is more widespread in winter with some beaches in Norfolk and Kent attracting more than a hundred birds and it can also be found inland in small numbers wherever Black-headed and Common Gulls gather (especially in roosts on reservoirs).

 Date: 2nd July 2010